 Vegetable Scrap Stock – Recipe Redux April 2017

 Happy Earth Day everyone!
 This month’s recipe redux is all about reducing food waste.
 My favorite way to use vegetable scraps is by making stock.
-Keep whatever vegetable scraps accumulate – carrot tops, vegetable peels, mushroom stems, beet/turnip greens, etc – and voila!
-You’ll have homemade vegetable stock in no time.
+Vegetable Scrap Stock!
+Keep whatever vegetable scraps accumulate – carrot tops, vegetable peels, mushroom stems, beet/turnip greens, etc – in a resealable freezer bag.
+It’s there whenever you need it and voila!
+You’ll have homemade vegetable scrap stock in no time.
 My recipe below is for the pressure cooker, so in a matter of minutes I’ll have stock to use or freeze.

 - 1 onion peeled and quartered